-Initially, the rolling papers of joints used to come in tan or white colours.
-Today, it is a different case altogether, and you can select the colour of a joint that best fits your preference.
+Initially, the rolling papers of joints used to come in tan or white colors.
+Today, it is a different case altogether, and you can select the color of a joint that best fits your preference.

-Mostly, the joint flavour is dependent on the taste of the marijuana strain used.
-For example, if you take the Candy Kush strain, then you will describe the flavour of your joint as sweet.
-As most rolling papers are flavourless, they don’t determine the flavour of a joint.
+Mostly, the joint flavor is dependent on the taste of the marijuana strain used.
+For example, if you take the Candy Kush strain, then you will describe the flavor of your joint as sweet.
+As most rolling papers are flavorless, they do not determine the flavor of a joint.

-Nonetheless, note that we have used the term most, which means that you can find some flavoured varieties.
+Nonetheless, note that we have used the term most, which means that you can find some flavored varieties.

 Benefits of a joint